lk16/aaa/docs/stack.md

 ### Intro to "the stack"

 Aaa is a stack-based language.
 ALL functions operate on the stack:
-* Arguments are read from the top of the stack
+* Arguments are consumed ("popped") from the top of the stack
-* Returned values are put on top of the stack
+* Returned values are put ("pushed") on top of the stack

 Here are some common expressions used when talking about stacks:
 * "to push a value": adding a value on top of the stack